A 2017 Must: Identity Theft Prevention That Includes Social Media

 - Lastly, NEVER, EVER give out your most precious details like your social security number, driver’s license number, or passport number.
 These pieces of information are the keys to the door that is your identity, and should be closely guarded.

 Overall, taking the above identity theft prevention measures will help keep you a little safer online.
-If you want an extra layer of fraud monitoring, consider signing up for LogDog’s services.
+If you want an extra layer of fraud monitoring, consider signing up for LogDog’s services on iOS or Android.
 We monitor your accounts for you, and if anything out of the ordinary comes up, we’ll alert you right away.

 So there you have it.
 2017 is a new year and we recommend you take steps to protect yourself online; you don’t want to start off the year having to deal with identity theft and all of the headaches that come with it.